World Cup 2022: Black Stars can surprise any team including Portugal - Maxwell Konadu

-Former Ghana assistant coach, Maxwell Konadu has stated that the Black Stars have enough quality to beat anyone at the 2022 FIFA World Cup.
+Maxwell Konadu, head coach of Ghana Premier League side Legon Cities has stated that the Black Stars of Ghana have enough quality to beat anyone at the 2022 World Cup.

 Qatar will host the World Cup from November 20 until December 18, 2022.
+After the tournament in South Korea and Japan in 2002, this will be the second World Cup completely hosted in Asia and the first World Cup to ever be held in the Arab world.
+Furthermore, the tournament is planned to be the last with a 32-team field; for the tournament in the United States, Mexico, and Canada in 2026, the field is planned to grow to 48 teams.

+The Black Stars of Ghana played their final international friendly game against Switzerland in the United Arab Emirates.
+Southampton defender Mohammed Salisu and Bristol City attacker Antoine Semenyo scored for Ghana.

 The Ghana contingent landed in Qatar yesterday in grand style.
 The players wore traditional fugu and hats which delighted supporters back home and other foreign nationals.